3 Sampling Methods

 Figure 3.1: The SE for varying sample sizes \(n\)

-Standard error is a statistical measure that quantifies the variation or uncertainty in sample statistics, particularly the mean (average).
+Standard Error (SE) is a statistical measure that quantifies the variation or uncertainty in sample statistics, particularly the mean (average).
 It is a valuable tool in inferential statistics and provides an estimate of how much the sample mean is expected to vary from the true population mean.

 \[\begin{align} SE = \frac{sd}{\sqrt{n}} \end{align}\]

-A smaller standard error indicates that the sample mean is likely very close to the population mean, while a larger standard error suggests greater variability and less precision in estimating the population mean.
-Standard error is crucial when constructing confidence intervals and performing hypothesis tests, as it helps in assessing the reliability of sample statistics as estimates of population parameters.
+A smaller SE indicates that the sample mean is likely very close to the population mean, while a larger standard error suggests greater variability and less precision in estimating the population mean.
+SE is crucial when constructing confidence intervals and performing hypothesis tests, as it helps in assessing the reliability of sample statistics as estimates of population parameters.

 Variance vs. Standard Deviation: The standard error formula is based on the standard deviation of the sample, not the variance.
 The standard deviation is the square root of the variance.